Which city is cheaper, Valletta or Faro?

 Some specific costs for nightlife related activities in Faro:

-Faro has a temperate climate with four distinct seasons, but Valletta experiences a tropical climate with fairly warm weather most of the year.
+Faro has a temperate climate with four distinct seasons, but Valletta experiences a warm climate with fairly sunny weather most of the year.

 In July, Faro is generally around the same temperature as Valletta.
-Temperatures in Faro average around 25°C (78°F), and Valletta stays around 26°C (79°F).
+Daily temperatures in Faro average around 25°C (78°F), and Valletta fluctuates around 26°C (79°F).

 People are often attracted to the plentiful sunshine in Valletta this time of the year.
 In Faro, it's very sunny this time of the year.
 Faro usually receives around the same amount of sunshine as Valletta during summer.
 Faro gets 374 hours of sunny skies, while Valletta receives 365 hours of full sun in the summer.